zentures/sequence/README.md

 ### Limitations

 * `sequence` does not handle multi-line logs.
 Each log message must appear as a single line.
-So if there's multi-line logs, they must be first be converted into a single line.
+So if there's multi-line logs, they must first be converted into a single line.
-* `sequence` has been only tested with a limited set of system (Linux, AIX, sudo, ssh, su, dhcp, etc etc), network (ASA, PIX, Neoteris, CheckPoint, Juniper Firewall) and infrastructure application (apache, bluecoat, etc) logs.
+* `sequence` has only been tested with a limited set of system (Linux, AIX, sudo, ssh, su, dhcp, etc etc), network (ASA, PIX, Neoteris, CheckPoint, Juniper Firewall) and infrastructure application (apache, bluecoat, etc) logs.
 If you have a set of logs you would like me to test out, please feel free to [open an issue](https://github.com/strace/sequence/issues) and we can arrange a way for me to download and test your logs.

 ### Usage